-WANT TO KNOW MORE ABOUT YOUR CHILD'S GRADES AND ATTENDANCE?...PARENT PORTAL
+WANT TO KNOW MORE ABOUT YOUR CHILD'S GRADES AND ATTENDANCE?
+PARENT PORTAL!

-Parents of students in grades 5-12 are able to view information about their child's attendance and grades with the "Parent Portal."
-In order to set up an account, we must have a valid e-mail address for each parent who would like access.
+Parents/Guardians can view information about their child's attendance and grades with the "Parent Portal."
+To set up an account, we must have a valid e-mail address for each parent who would like access.

 Please note: If you checked the Parent Portal box on your child's emergency form, you do not need to do anything further.
 You should have received further information about Parent Portal via e-mail.
 If you haven't already signed up, contact the Main Office.
 You will be asked to complete a short form and present identification.
-Please note that this feature is only available for parents of students in grades 5-12.
-If you have questions, please call 739-5601, x4251 or e-mail kpeters@horseheadsdistrict.com.
+If you have questions, please call 739-5601, x4251 or e-mail kmclain@horseheadsdistrict.com.

-The Backpack Program is scheduled to begin in October and will continue throughout the 2020-2021school year.
+The Backpack Program is scheduled to begin in October and will continue throughout the 2024-2025 school year.
 The program will provide a bag of non-perishable food for eligible children each Friday afternoon for him or her to eat over the weekend.
 The food is discreetly given to each child in the program at the end of the day and is intended to be opened by your child at home.
-To receive forms or information, contact Amber Summers, IS Social Worker, at 739-6366 ext.
+To receive forms or information, contact Dustin McCullough, IS Social Worker, at 739-6366 ext.
+3667 or Danielle Roberts, IS Social Worker, at 739-6366 ext.
 3741.
 For more information go to the website www.foodbankst.org/backpack-program.

-Board of Education Recognition Week October 19th - October 23rd
+Board of Education Recognition Week October 14th - October 18th

 We would like to thank all of our Board of Education (BOE) members for their hard work and dedication.
 They play a vital role in the success of our students in our great District.
-If you see a BOE member, please Kristine Dale, President; Brian Lynch, Vice-President; Tom Casey, Daniel Christmas, Warren Conklin, Mary Anne Holleran, Shehla Javed, Doug Johnson, Najeeb Rehman, and Sara Yorio (Student Representative).
+If you see a BOE member, please thank them for the work they do to ensure Quality Education for All students.
+Members include: Warren Conklin, President, Liz O'Dell Wehling, Vice-President, Daniel Christmas, MaryAnne Corbett, Kristine Dale, Julie Monahan, Erin Schiavone, Katrina Ungvarsky, Susan Ungvarsky and Mia Sophia (Student Representative).